fayzandotcom/support-wheel-of-fate/README.md

 ## AWS Lambda

 - Application is deployed on AWS Lambda as a Function.
-- AWS API Gateway is used to create an API to execute the function
+- AWS API Gateway is used to execute the function

-API URL: <URL will be provided separately>
+API URL: [URL will be provided separately]
 Method: POST
 Request:
 	Content-Type: application/json